Carolyn G. Heilbrun papers

 Scope and Contents

 Personal correspondence and professional papers including writings (published and unpublished), research files, teaching material, speeches and professional activities.
-Also includes Amanda Cross manuscripts and related material as well as research material for Steinem biography, including hundreds of audio tapes of interviews.
+Also includes Amanda Cross manuscripts and related material as well as research material for the Gloria Steinem biography The Education of a Woman, including hundreds of audio tapes of interviews.